2023 Solar Incentives Guide for Galveston, TX - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
-An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a predetermined percentage of your solar system's cost.
+Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
+An incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a specified percentage of the cost of your solar system.

 State & Local Solar Incentives